Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 Firebrand US pastor Michael Curry delivered a full-throttle address invoking slaves and the power of love, and a gospel choir sang classics “Stand By Me” and “This Little Light of Mine”.

-Markle began her walk down the aisle alone with her ten bridesmaids and page boys walking behind her flowing white silk dress, designed by Clare Waight Keller at the French fashion house Givenchy.
+Markle began her walk down the aisle alone with her 10 bridesmaids and page boys walking behind her flowing white silk dress, designed by Clare Waight Keller at the French fashion house Givenchy.

-Her father had been due to meet her half way but after he pulled out because of heart surgery, Harry’s father Prince Charles stepped in to escort her the rest of the way to the altar.
+Her father had been due to meet her half-way but after he pulled out due to heart surgery, Harry’s father Prince Charles stepped in to escort her to the altar.

 With the words “I will”, 33-year-old Harry, and US former actress Meghan, 36, declared they would love, comfort, honour and protect each other.

-Archbishop of Canterbury Justin Welby declared them husband and wife — sparking huge cheers from crowds outside the church, who were watching on big screens.
+Archbishop of Canterbury Justin Welby declared them husband and wife — sparking huge cheers from crowds outside the church, watching on big screens.

 “My baby looks beautiful and she looks very happy.
-I wish I were there,” he was quoted as saying.
+I wish I were there,” he told the US celebrity news website.

 – Smiles at the altar –

-Harry hand-picked flowers for Markle’s bouquet from their home at Kensington Palace, which were mixed with forget-me-nots, his late mother Diana’s favourite flowers.
+Harry hand-picked flowers for Markle’s bouquet from their home at Kensington Palace.

 Her five-metre veil also contained floral designs from her native California and all 53 Commonwealth countries.